 Maintained by Google and a community of volunteers, its aim was to replace the Google Web Toolkit.
 Further, as it's completely on the client side of things, you can also use it to build apps for mobile platforms.

-AngularJS has grown in popularity over the years and is currently used by over 8,400 websites.
+AngularJS development has grown in popularity over the years and is currently used by over 8,400 websites.
 For example, it’s used by following companies:

 - ABC News